 Where unions operate effectively in otherwise competitive markets, they may reduce economic efficiency.
 Efforts to increase demand for American workers through restricting imports or to increase demand for skilled workers by restricting opportunities for unskilled workers almost certainly reduce economic efficiency.
 Artificial restrictions on the supply of labor reduce efficiency as well.
 In each case, the wage gain will increase the cost of producing a good or service and thus shift its supply curve to the left.
-Such efforts, if wage close to the maximum the employer would be willing to pay for this quantity, W{u} , at the intersection of the marginal revenue product (MRP) and the marginal factor cost (MFC) curves.
-The actual wage will be somewhere between these two amounts.
+Such efforts, if successful, increase the earnings of union members by creating higher prices and smaller quantities for consumers.
+They may also reduce the profitability of their wage close to the maximum the employer would be willing to pay for this quantity, W_u , at the intersection of the marginal revenue product (MRP) and the marginal factor cost (MFC) curves.
+The actual wage will be somewhere between these two